-- III.
-"Qualified Patient" has the same definition as provided for in Health and Safety Code section 11362.7(f), and as may be amended, defined as "a person who is entitled to the protections of Section 11362.5, but who does not have an identification card issued pursuant to this article." - JJJ.
-"Retailer" means a person engaged in the retail sale or delivery of cannabis or cannabis products to a customer. - KKK.
-"Regional shopping mall" means a commercial retail center with a regional customer base in which multiple buildings form a complex of retail businesses with interconnecting pedestrian walkways, including the SouthBay Pavilion regional shopping mall. - LLL.
-"School" means, as the term is understood by Section 26054(b) of the Business and Profession Code, and as may be amended, as a place of instruction in kindergarten or any grades 1 through 12. - MMM.
-"Site" means the premises and actual physical location of a Commercial Cannabis Operation, as well as its accessory structures and parking areas. - NNN.
-"Testing laboratory" or "testing" refers to a laboratory, facility, or entity that offers or performs tests on cannabis or cannabis products; includes the activity of laboratory testing. - 000.
+- FFF.
+"Public Safety Manager" means the City of Carson Public Safety Manager and includes his/her designee(s) - GGG.
+"Qualified Patient" has the same definition as provided for in Health and Safety Code section 11362.7(f), and as may be amended, defined as "a person who is entitled to the protections of Section 11362.5, but who does not have an identification card issued pursuant to this article." - HHH.
+"Regional shopping mall" means a commercial retail center with a regional customer base in which multiple buildings form a complex of retail businesses with interconnecting pedestrian walkways, including the SouthBay Pavilion regional shopping mall. - III.
+"Retailer" means a person engaged in the retail sale or delivery of cannabis or cannabis products to a customer. - JJJ.
+"School" means, as the term is understood by Section 26054(b) of the Business and Profession Code, and as may be amended, as a place of instruction in kindergarten or any grades 1 through 12. - KKK.
+"Site" means the premises and actual physical location of a Commercial Cannabis Operation, as well as its accessory structures and parking areas. - LLL.
+"Testing laboratory" or "testing" refers to a laboratory, facility, or entity that offers or performs tests on cannabis or cannabis products; includes the activity of laboratory testing. - MMM.
 "Youth center" means, as the term is understood by Section 26001(av) of the Business and Profession Code, and as may be amended, any public or private facility that is primarily used to host recreational or social activities for minors, including, but not limited to, private youth membership organizations or clubs, social service teenage club facilities, video arcades, or similar amusement park facilities.